 Article first published as Book Review: Outlaw Platoon by Sean Parnell & John Bruning on Blogcritics.

-Outlaw Platoon: Heroes, Renegades, Infidels, and the Brotherhood of War in Afghanistan by Sean Parnell and John Bruning is a non-fiction book about Mr. Parnell’s experience as a platoon leader (nicknamed Outlaw Platoon) for the U.S. Army Airborne Ranger in Afghanistan.
+Outlaw Platoon: Heroes, Renegades, Infidels, and the Brotherhood of War in Afghanistan by Sean Parnell and John Bruning is a non-fiction book about Mr. Parnell’s experience as a platoon leader (nicknamed Outlaw Platoon) for the U.S. Army Airborne Rangers in Afghanistan.
 Service for six years, Mr. Parnell retired with two Bronze Stars and a Purple Heart.

 The publisher is giving away one copy of this book –to enter fill out the Rafflecoptter form at the end of the post.